Quick Verdict: Frontier Fiber vs T-Mobile 5G Home Internet

 Coverage Comparison

 T-Mobile 5G Home Internet is available to over 50 million homes across the United States, with coverage expanding as T-Mobile builds out its 5G mid-band and high-band network.
 Frontier Fiber serves parts of 25 states with active expansion.
-The two providers overlap in many suburban and urban markets, but T-Mobile often reaches addresses in rural and semi-rural areas where Frontier has not yet deployed fiber.
-Call Frontier at 1-855-981-6281 to see if fiber is available at your address before settling for wireless.
+The two providers overlap in many suburban and urban markets.
+T-Mobile often reaches addresses in rural and semi-rural areas where Frontier has not yet deployed fiber.
+Frontier at to see if fiber is available at your address before settling for wireless.

 Frontier Fiber is the objectively better internet service in terms of speed, reliability, latency, and upload performance.
-T-Mobile 5G Home Internet is a valuable option for households where fiber is unavailable, for budget-conscious T-Mobile wireless customers, and for people who prioritize installation simplicity.
+T-Mobile 5G Home Internet is a valuable option for households where fiber is unavailable, for budget-conscious T-Mobile wireless customers.
+For people who prioritize installation simplicity.
 If Frontier Fiber is available at your address, it should be your first choice.
 If not, T-Mobile 5G is a solid wireless alternative that delivers real broadband performance without the installation complexity of wired service.

 Is T-Mobile 5G Home Internet as fast as Frontier Fiber?